RunLLM/gitbook/notifications/connecting-to-email.md

 You need to provide an email account for Aqueduct to send notifications on your behalf.
 Please pick the appropriate section based on your email provider:
 * [Gmail](connecting-to-email.md#gmail)
 * [Microsoft Exchange](connecting-to-email.md#microsoft-exchange)
 If your email provider is not listed above, you can check with your email provider to provide the following information to Aqueduct.
-Aqueduct will use these information to send email on your behalf:
+Aqueduct will use this information to send email on your behalf:
 * Host: The SMTP server address, excluding the port.
 * Port: The SMTP server port.
 * Sender Address: The account identifier to sign-in, typically the email address.